 Finally in 2011 Wizard Entertainment shut its doors on the publication division.
 By then I was pretty much only making comic books full-time, so it wasn't a financial loss to me but it was certainly a personal one.
 Not one person that worked there deserved to be laid off and that’s why Wizard is gone now.
 Not because “print is dead” or some other nonsense - it failed simply because of the mis-management of the owners and their disrespect to the creative staff that made the magazine so popular and their business so strong in the first place.
 A sadly common story.

 Sure, the magazine industry is in the toilet but the comics culture is more exciting, more diverse and more in the public eye than it EVER has been.
 Wizard should have been able to ride the wave and make it work.
-I was never a real fan of the magazine, but I was a HUGE fan of the editorial team behind it.
+I was never a real fan of the magazine, but I was a HUGE fan of the people behind it.